tdunning/MicroSpice/README.md

 The result of the voltages and all of the node-to-node currents are then computed.

 In normal practice, the internals of this conversion are hidden from view.
-All you need to do is provide a `Netlist` and a list of inputs and outputs and you get a simulation function that takes a frequency, a vector of voltages and returns a vector of output voltages.
+All you need to do is provide a `Netlist` and and lists of bindings for parameter values, inputs and outputs and you get a simulation function that takes a frequency, a vector of voltages and a vector of circuit parameters.
+This function returns a vector of output voltages.
 You can call that simulation function repeatedly for different frequencies or different inputs.
+Simulation functions are not thread safe because they retain and re-use the matrices for solving the circuit.

 As an example, here is a simple RLC circuit in Spice netlist format